 During 2017 and 2019 Influenza resulted in 25-30,000 hospital admissions and up to 2500 ICU admissions across Australia.
-3% of hospital admissions were pregnant women and up to 18% were under the age of 16.
+Three per cent of hospital admissions were pregnant women and up to 18 per cent were under the age of 16.

-The deaths from Influenza each and every year is between 3500 and 4000 according to the Australian Influenza Specialist Interest Group website and the Australian Bureau of Statistics.
+The deaths from Influenza each and every year is between 3500 and 4000, according to the Australian Influenza Specialist Interest Group website and the Australian Bureau of Statistics.
 This is despite recent excellent rates of vaccination in the vulnerable population and millions of vaccinations utilised each year.
 (2020,18 million, 2019 13.2 million, 2018 11 million, 2016 8.3 million)

-The vast majority of deaths associated with Covid-19 have occurred in frail people over 80 years, many of whom also had significant co-morbidities.
-In Victoria more than 73% of known Covid-19 deaths resided in nursing homes.
-(381 out of 524 and 30 out of 52 in NSW, as of 30th of August).
+The vast majority of deaths associated with COVID-19 have occurred in frail people over 80 years, many of whom also had significant co-morbidities.
+In Victoria more than 73 per cent of known COVID-19 deaths resided in nursing homes.
+(381 out of 524 and 30 out of 52 in NSW, as of August 30).